 How did we manage to transition from speaking English, to a mix of English & Chinese, and eventually mostly Chinese?

-The key is to create a respectful, positive, prepared environment where the child can thrive without feeling forced into the minority language.
+The key has been to create a respectful, positive, prepared environment without feeling forced into the minority language.

-3 necessary steps that encourage the minority language
+3 necessary steps to encourage the minority language

 - The spoken language should be associated with at least one person